daniel-d7a/obsidian-vaults/1- MOCs/Books.md

-Get all notes with the books tag
+- Get all notes with the books tag
+- split to get the book ty
 Spli